 We sell our products to a variety of end markets.
-Our customers in the oil and gas proppants end market include major oilfield services companies that are engaged in hydraulic fracturing.
-Sales to the oil and gas proppants end market comprised approximately 67%, 76%, and 64% of our total sales revenue in 2015, 2014 and 2013, respectively.
+Our customers in the oil and gas proppants end market include major oilfield services companies and exploration and production companies that are engaged in hydraulic fracturing.
+Sales to the oil and gas proppants end market comprised approximately 65%, 67%, and 76% of our total sales revenue in 2016, 2015 and 2014, respectively.

 Our primary markets have historically been core industrial end markets with customers engaged in the production of glass, building products, foundry products, chemicals and fillers and extenders.
 Our diverse customer base drives high recovery rates across our production.
 We also benefit from strong and long-standing relationships with our customers in each of the industrial and specialty products end markets we serve.
-Sales to our industrial and specialty products end markets comprised approximately 33%, 24%, and 36% of our total sales revenue in 2015, 2014 and 2013, respectively.
+Sales to our industrial and specialty products end markets comprised approximately 35%, 33%, and 24% of our total sales revenue in 2016, 2015 and 2014, respectively.

-Our two largest customers are Oil & Gas Proppants customers.
-Sales to these two customers, Schlumberger N.V. and Halliburton Company, accounted for 13% and 12% of our total revenues, respectively, during the year ended December 31, 2015.
+Sales to our largest customer, Halliburton Company, which is an Oil & Gas Proppants customer, accounted for 13% of our total revenues during the year ended December 31, 2016.
 No other customer accounted for 10% or more of our total revenues.